QuantLet/SFE_class_2015/SFEItoIntegral/README.md

 Published in: Statistics of Financial Markets I

-Description: Generates and plots the path of a Wiener process and the corresponding Ito Integral for a given specification of c and delta_t.
+Description: 'Generates and plots the path of a Wiener process and the corresponding Ito Integral for a given specification of c and delta_t.'

 Keywords: Black Scholes, Wiener process, Ito integration, stochastic integration, times series, stochastic process